da-luce/pico-servo/README.md

 - [ ] Interrupt ease functions
 - [ ] Add support for servos with position feedback
 - [ ] Test other servos
+- [ ] Add easing diagrams to table